Lokesh-Balamurugan/movie-recommendation-system/README.md

 ## Features

 - **Memory-Based Collaborative Filtering**:
-  - User-Based Collaborative Filtering
+  - User-Based Collaborative Filtering: Identifies users with similar preferences and recommends movies they liked.
-  - Item-Based Collaborative Filtering
+  - Item-Based Collaborative Filtering: Recommends movies similar to those the user has liked in the past.

 - **Model-Based Collaborative Filtering**:
-  - Singular Value Decomposition (SVD)
+  - Singular Value Decomposition (SVD): Decomposes the user-item interaction matrix to predict ratings.
-  - Non-negative Matrix Factorization (NMF)
+  - Non-negative Matrix Factorization (NMF): Factors the matrix into non-negative matrices to predict ratings.
-  - CoClustering
-  - SlopeOne
-  - Neural Networks

-- **Exploratory Data Analysis**:
-  - Distribution of Movie Ratings
-  - Number of Movies in Each Genre
-  - Rating Distribution Across Genres
-  - Average Rating per Genre
-  - Top 10 Most Rated Movies
-  - Number of Movies Released Each Year
-  - Trend of Average Movie Ratings Over Years
-  - User Rating Activity
-  - Correlation Heatmap among Key Variables
+  - CoClustering: Simultaneously clusters rows and columns of the user-item matrix.
+  - SlopeOne: A simple yet effective collaborative filtering algorithm.
+  - Neural Networks: Utilizes dense vectors for users and items to predict ratings using complex patterns.

 ## Results

-Our comprehensive analysis compared various collaborative filtering techniques and their effectiveness in predicting user preferences.
+The analysis compared various collaborative filtering techniques and their effectiveness in predicting user preferences.
 The RMSE (Root Mean Square Error) was used as the evaluation metric.
 Here are the results:

 - **Singular Value Decomposition (SVD)**: RMSE of 0.7637
 - **Non-negative Matrix Factorization (NMF)**: RMSE of 1.1196